-This course is a continuation of CH102-102L with further study of reactions and stoichiometric problems.
+CH102L is the laboratory portion of CH102 and MUST be taken concurrently.
+The course consists of one three-hour laboratory period per week.
+Corequisite: CH102 of reactions and stoichiometric problems.
 The periodic table is studied with emphasis on physical and chemical group properties.
 Thermo chemistry, electrochemistry, nuclear chemistry and organic chemistry are introduced with respect to data gathering and simple deduction.
-It includes three hours of The lab, CH103L, MUST be taken lecture weekly. concurrently.
+It includes three hours of lecture weekly.
+The lab, CH103L, MUST be taken concurrently.
 Prerequisites: CH102-102L, and MA161a or MA161b or MA165 or higher level, or placement at this level.
 (CH100-100L may be substituted for CH102-102L by program consent).
 Corequisite: CH103L.